-o R. Aguilar 🞶 Michelange
+By: Michelange R. Aguilar AM President

-President

-REPUBLIC OF THE PHILIPPINES) CITY OF MANDALUYONG
+REPUBLIC OF THE PHILIPPINES) CITY OF MANDALUYONG ) S.S

-Before me, a notary public in and for the city named above, personally appeared Mr. Michelangelo R. Aguilar, who was identified by me through competent evidence of identity to be the same person who presented the foregoing instrument and signed the instrument in my presence, and who took an oath before me as to such instrument.
+Before me, a notary public in and for the city named above, personally appeared the affiant, who was identified by me through competent evidence of identity to be the same person who presented the foregoing instrument and signed the instrument in my presence, and who took an oath before me as to such instrument.

-NUV 2 4 2021 at Mandaluyong City.
 Witness my hand and seal on this